lbryio/lbry.com/content/faq/dmca.md

 category: other
 ---

 Please see our [Content FAQ](/faq/content) for an explanation of how the LBRY network handles content and how to report infringing material.
+Note: Other content which violates [our Terms of Service](https://lbry.com/termsofservice) or [content policy](/faq/content) may fall under this label at this time.

 ## What is a DMCA request or takedown notice?